Introduction

 Cisco Catalyst IW9165E Access Points

-Cisco Catalyst IW9165E Access Points are rugged wireless devices designed to provide ultra-reliable connectivity for moving vehicles and industrial machines.
+The Cisco Catalyst IW9165E Access Point is a rugged wireless device designed to deliver ultra-reliable connectivity for moving vehicles and industrial machines.

 • Wi-Fi 6E Technology: Supports the latest wireless standards for improved performance and reliability.